Scream (1981 film): Production

 Writer-director Byron Quisenberry was influenced by Agatha Christie's Ten Little Indians when writing the screenplay, though the production of the film was fairly loose, with the script being unfinished when the shooting had begun.
 Additionally, Quisenberry stated that the production was cut shorter than initially planned due to a lack of funding.
-The cast of the film were unaware of the killer's identity throughout the production.
+The cast of the film was unaware of the killer's identity throughout the production.
 The film had the working title Butcher, Baker, Candlestick Maker.

 The film was shot at Lake Piru and on the Paramount Pictures Movie Ranch in Agoura, California over a period of eleven days.

 Release

 Scream was distributed by Cal-Com Releasing.
 It was released theatrically in 1983, with screenings beginning in Florida in October and November 1983.

 Home media

 Scream was then released on home video sometime in the mid-80s by Vestron Video.
 Media Blasters released a DVD of the film in 2010 under its Shriek Show label.
 The release included a widescreen transfer, mono sound mix, an audio commentary with director Byron Quisenberry, a TV spot, and a theatrical trailer.

 Code Red DVD also distributed the film on DVD, as a double feature with the 1974 horror film The Barn of the Naked Dead.
-This release did not include the audio commentary with director Byron Quisenberry, the theatrical trailer, or TV spot that was included in Media Blasters' release.
+This release did not include the audio commentary with director Byron Quisenberry, the theatrical trailer, or the TV spot that were included in Media Blasters' release.
 Code Red subsequently issued a Blu-ray edition on January 23, 2017, followed by a reissue on June 8, 2021.

 Dark Force Entertainment issued a 4K UHD Blu-ray release of the film on June 13, 2023.